(Editor’s note: This post on winter trips is updated regularly when new events are announced. We’re starting with ski festivals across Europe.)

-If anything differentiates Snowboxx from the rest it’s that is has more big-name acts including Fatboy Slim for 2018, along with Ibiza acts such as Chase+Status (“End Credits”).
-Oh, and igloo parties and human bowling.
+If anything differentiates Snowboxx from the rest it’s that is has had more big-name acts along with Ibiza acts.
+This year’s acts include Netsky, Rudimental and Denis Sulta.

 And ski lessons for newbies, which we think is a great idea.
 So, yeah, this festival has it together.

 Snowboxx is really a huge marketing machine.
-There’s even an installment scheme, with fans putting down a few pounds, then paying off their balances as the date grows closer.
+There’s even an installment scheme, with fans putting down a 150 pounds, then paying off their balances as the date grows closer.

-The experience starts at 255 pounds including a place to stay.
+The experience starts at 399 pounds including lift tickets and the festival.

 This is one of the increasingly popular one-price events, with accommodations, lift tickets, events and even a guide, for one low, low price.
-Well, not all that low starting about about 1,050 euros, which is a pretty good deal all in all.
-In the case of Ski Week in Austria.
+Well, not all that low starting at about 1,600 euros, which is a pretty good deal considering this at a chi-chi Austrian ski resorts.